The Rose Garden of

 Santa Clarita, California

 The Belendez Rose Garden is located in Santa Clarita, California.
 Bob and Kitty grow about 300 roses of all types.
 Approximately 58 hybrid teas, 54 floribundas, 56 miniatures, 45 minifloras, 17 old garden roses, 26 Austin shrubs, and a few other miscellaneous roses.
-Our summers are hot and dry, with temperatures often reaching 100.
+Our summers are hot and dry, with temperatures often reaching 100 and above.
 Humidity is rare.
 Our winters occasionally dip down into the 30's at night, with averages in the 50's during the days.
 We do not need to winter protect.

 This is the front of our small tract home which sits on a tiny 50 x 100 foot lot.
 The roses are tightly packed in.